Exmouth to Perth Road Trip – Ningaloo Coast, Coral Bay & Kalbarri

 Kalbarri

-From Shark Bay, we drove four hours to Kalbarri a coastal town where we stayed for a couple of days.
-Kalbarri is an ideal base for exploring Kalbarri National Park and undertaking challenging hikes.
+On our Exmouth to Perth road trip, we drove four hours from Shark Bay to Kalbarri, a picturesque coastal town where we stayed for a couple of days.
+Kalbarri is the perfect base for exploring Kalbarri National Park and tackling its scenic, challenging hikes.

-If you hike the Bigurda Trail, it’s an 8-kilometre (one-way) cliff walk, you’ll get these amazing panoramic views and see wildflowers in every colour imaginable.
+We hiked the Bigurda Trail, an 8-kilometre (one-way) cliff walk, and were treated to breathtaking panoramic views along the coastline, with wildflowers bursting in every imaginable color.

 Back to table of contents